 Overarching Need as identified in Increase number of FRMS students performing at grade level proficiency as indicated by CNA Section 3.2 grade level mastery and/or proficient and distinguished performances on math, science, social studies and ELA GA Milestones, state assessment, or common local benchmark assessment.
-Root Cause # 1 A high percentage of FRMS students are not performing at the highest levels as indicated by proficient and distinguished performances on math, science, social studies and Reading/ELA Ga.
-Milestones and local assessments due to inconsistent instructional programs in the 2020-2021 school year.
-Goal During the 2021-2022 school year, the achievement level of 3's and 4's in math and ELA (6th-8th); science and social studies (8th) as measured by the GA Milestones Assessment (GMAS) will increase by 3%.
+Root Cause # 1 A considerable percentage of FRMS students are not performing at the highest levels as indicated by proficient and distinguished performances on math, science, social studies and Reading/ELA Ga.
+Milestones and local common assessments such as GCA.
+Goal During the 2022-2023 school year, the achievement level of 3's and 4's in math and ELA (6th-8th); science, high school physical science, algebra 1 and social studies (8th) as measured by the GA Milestones Assessment (GMAS) will increase by 3%.

 Action Step Provide instructional personnel for Literacy and Math Support (Reading, writing, ELA and math).

-Erry diag Corress Title I, Part A
+Funding Sources Title I, Part A

-Funding Sources ·

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 N/A

 Systems Coherent Instruction

-Method for Monitoring SRI Assesslets
+Success Criteria for Reading Plus, GMAS

-Implementation and Effectiveness Milestone
+Implementation

+Success Criteria for Impact on Grade level achievement

+Student Achievement

-Position/Role Responsible Admin, faculty
+Position/Role Responsible Admin, faculty, Title I Teachers

-Timeline for Implementation Monthly
+Timeline for Implementation Weekly